trentm/node-dashdash/README.md

 - `indent` (Number or String).
 Default 4.
 Set to a number (for that many spaces) or a string for the literal indent.
+- `nameSort` (String).
+Default is 'length'.
+By default the names are sorted to put the short opts first (i.e. '-h, --help' preferred to '--help, -h').
+Set to 'none' to not do this sorting.
 - `maxCol` (Number).
 Default 80.
 Note that reflow is just done on whitespace so a long token in the option help can overflow maxCol.
 - `helpCol` (Number).
 If not set a reasonable value will be determined between `minHelpCol` and `maxHelpCol`.
 - `minHelpCol` (Number).
 Default 20.
 - `maxHelpCol` (Number).
 Default 40.
+- `includeEnv` (Boolean).
+Default false.
+If the option has associated environment variables (via the `env` option spec attribute), then append mentioned of those envvars to the help string.

 # Why